American Association of Gynecologic Laparoscopists

-AAGL (originally named American Association of Gynecologic Laparoscopists) is a professional association of laparoscopic surgeons dedicated to the research and advancement of minimally invasive gynecologic procedures.
-AAGL was founded by Jordan M. Phillips, M.D., in 1971 as the American Association of Gynecologic Laparoscopists.
+The American Association of Gynecologic Laparoscopists (or AAGL) is a professional association of laparoscopic surgeons dedicated to the research and advancement of minimally invasive gynecologic procedures.
+The AAGL was founded by Jordan M. Phillips, M.D., in 1971.
 It later switched to using just the acronym to reflect its international scope, and currently it has over 8,000 members spread over 110 countries.
 The laparoscope, a form of endoscope, often allows surgery to be done with smaller incisions and faster recovery (that is, in a minimally invasive way) compared with older open techniques.

 The society has held dialogues, discussed and shared views on minimally invasive procedures.

 Meetings

 AAGL provides a number of Continuing Medical Education (CME) events to its members throughout the year, including the AAGL Global Congress on Minimally Invasive Gynecology held each November.

 Publications

 AAGL publishes the advancements in gynecologic laparoscopy and other conference proceedings in the Journal of Minimally Invasive Gynecology, a part of AAGL.
+The journal was known as the Journal of the American Association of Gynecologic Laparoscopists from 1993 to 2004.